-In so far as "bipolar" phasic and cycloid psychoses are concerned, Leonhard's (1957)

-differentiation is based exclusively on the dominant "elementary" symptom pair, i.e., depressed or elated mood, in case of manic-depressive illness; anxious mood or ecstasy in case of anxietyhappiness psychosis; excited or inhibited confusion in case of excited-inhibited confusion psychosis; and hyperkinesia or akinesia in case of hyperkinetic-akinetic motility psychosis.
+In so far as "bipolar" phasic and cycloid psychoses are concerned, Leonhard's (1957) differentiation is based exclusively on the dominant "elementary" symptom pair, i.e., depressed or elated mood, in case of manic-depressive illness; anxious mood or ecstasy in case of anxiety-happiness psychosis; excited or inhibited confusion in case of excited-inhibited confusion psychosis; and hyperkinesia or akinesia in case of hyperkinetic-akinetic motility psychosis.

-The first diagnostic algorithm that provided diagnoses in Leonhard's classification, relevant to Kraepelin's MDP was the KDK Budapest, developed by Petho, Ban, Kelemen,

-Karczag, Ungvari, Bitter and Tolna.
-It was published in 1984, in the Hungarian periodical,

-Ideggyogyaszati Szemle.
-The second diagnostic algorithm was its English adaptation, the DCR

-Budapest-Nashville, developed in the mid-1980's by Petho and Ban in collaboration with

-Kelemen, Ungvari, Karczag, Bitter, Tolna (Budapest), Jarema, Ferrero, Aguglia, Zuria and the SODLC were published in Psychopathology, in 1997 and in 1990, respectively.
+The first diagnostic algorithm that provided diagnoses in Leonhard's classification, relevant to Kraepelin's MDP was the KDK Budapest, developed by Petho, Ban, Kelemen, Karczag, Ungvari, Bitter and Tolna.
+It was published in 1984, in the Hungarian periodical, Ideggyogyaszati Szemle.
+The second diagnostic algorithm was its English adaptation, the DCR Budapest-Nashville, developed in the mid-1980s by Petho and Ban in collaboration with Kelemen, Ungvari, Karczag, Bitter, Tolna (Budapest), Jarema, Ferrero, Aguglia, Zuria and Fjetland (Nashville); and the third, the Schedule for Operationalized Diagnosis for the Leonhard Classification (SODLC), developed in the late 1980s by Fritze and Lanzig.
+Both, the DCR and the SODLC were published in Psychopathology, in 1997 and 1990, respectively.

-Fjetland (Nashville); and the third, the Schedule for Operationalized Diagnosis for the Leonhard

-Classification (SODLC), developed in the late 1980's by Fritze and Lanzig.
-Both, the DCR and

 Berner K, Gabriel E, Katschnig H, Kieffer W, Koehler K, Lenz G, Simhandl Ch.
-Diagnostic classification of endogenous psychoses.
-Psychopathlogy 1990; 2: 303-15.

-Criteria for Schizophrenic and Affective Psychoses.
-World PsychiatricAssociation; 1983, pp.
+Diagnostic Criteria for Schizophrenic and Affective Psychoses.
+World Psychiatric Association; 1983, pp. 103-6.

-Fritze J, Lanczik M. Schedule for operationalized diagnosis according to the Leonhard
+Fritze J, Lanczik M. Schedule for operationalized diagnosis according to the Leonhard classification of endogenous psychoses.
+Psychopathology 1990; 2: 303-15.